tolauwae/ars-factum/alchemy/poison.md

 The following rule is entirely optional, because it varies widely from the typical rules in 5e edition Dungeon and Dragons by granting permanent bonuses to stats with achievements.
 :::

 Additionally, you can become better at making poisons.
-You can a permanent +1 bonus to your poison making skill checks whenever you complete one of the following achievements:
+You gain a permanent +1 bonus to your poison making skill checks whenever you complete one of the following achievements:

 - create 3 different synthetic components of level 4 potency **or** collect 15 different recipes